Natural Homemade Pesticides: Recipes & Tips

 These homemade pesticides are cheap and easy to make with many being just as effective as some commercial products on the market.
-No fancy ingredients required, everything you need is likely stocked in your kitchen and garden.
-Most of the ingredients are earth friendly and natural with the harshest being liquid dish detergent–no need to use toxic chemicals!
+No fancy items required, everything you need is likely stocked in your kitchen and garden.
+Most of the ingredients are earth friendly and natural–no more toxic chemicals!

 Tip: The best method of pest control in the garden is to keep your plants healthy so they don’t attract bugs.
 Fertilize as needed (see How To Make Compost Tea) and stay on top of weeds by pulling them as they appear or using weed killers (see Homemade Weed Killer Recipes & Tips).